intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Security.md

 Parameter | In | Description
 --- | --- | ---
-`apiKey` | Request header | Each client application has its own unique key.
+`api_key` | Request header | Each client application has its own unique key.
 The API uses the key for basic authentication and data provenance.

 *** REQUEST ***
 GET /energy/hse/period/week/20190204/ HTTP/1.1
 Host: api.endpoints.sundaya.cloud.goog
 Accept: application/vnd.collection+json
-apiKey: X2zaSyASFGxf4PmOitVS1Dt911PcZ4IQ8PUUMqA
+api_key: X2zaSyASFGxf4PmOitVS1Dt911PcZ4IQ8PUUMqA

 `401 Unauthorized` is returned if the API key is not valid or does not have access to the requested path.